microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-app.md

 # Factory Orchestrator utilities

-In addition to providing a graphical interface to create, manage, and run Tasks and TaskLists.
 The Factory Orchestrator app also includes some basic utilities intended as a starting point for integration into a manufacturing line, fault analysis workflow or developer inner loop.

 <!-- ## UWP Apps